apache/carbondata/docs/mv-guide.md

 #### How materialized views are selected

- When a user query is submitted, during query planning phase, CarbonData will collect modular plan candidates and process the the ModularPlan based on registered summary data sets.
-Then, materialized view for this query will be selected among the candidates.
+ When a user query is submitted, during the query planning phase, CarbonData will collect modular plan candidates and process the ModularPlan based on registered summary data sets.
+Then, a materialized view for this query will be selected among the candidates.

  For the fact table **sales** and materialized view **agg_sales** created above, following queries
    ```